 Professor Benartzi’s previous work has demonstrated the potential for far-reaching improvement.
 Along with Richard Thaler of the University of Chicago, he pioneered the Save More Tomorrow™ program (SMarT), a behavioral prescription designed to help employees increase their savings rates gradually over time.
 At one organization, SMarT increased employee savings rates from 3.5% to 13.6%.
 The SMarT program is now offered by more than half of the large retirement plans in the U.S. and a growing number of plans in Australia and the U.K. The program has also been incorporated in the Pension Protection Act of 2006, helping millions of Americans boost their retirement savings.

 Professor Benartzi’s current focus is online behavior, studying the ways in which people think differently on screens.
 The end goal is to use this knowledge to design more effective information and choice architectures, thus improving decision-making for millions of people at a time.
-Professor Benartzi is currently at work on a book, THE SMARTER SCREEN: Surprising Ways to Influence and Improve Online Behavior, to be published by Penguin Portfolio in 2015.
+Professor Benartzi is co-author of THE SMARTER SCREEN: Surprising Ways to Influence and Improve Online Behavior, published by Penguin Portfolio in 2015.

 Professor Benartzi has supplemented his academic research with policy work and practical experience.
 He has advised government agencies in the U.S. and abroad and has helped craft numerous legislative efforts.
-He has also worked with many financial institutions, served on multiple advisory boards and currently serve as an academic advisor and chief behavioral economist for the Allianz Global Investors Center for Behavioral Finance.
+He currently serves as Chief Scientist for the California Digital Nudge Initiative.
+He has also worked with many financial institutions, served on multiple advisory boards and currently serves as an academic advisor and chief behavioral economist for the Allianz Global Investors Center for Behavioral Finance.

 Benartzi, Shlomo and Richard H. Thaler, “Behavioral Economics and the Retirement Savings Crisis,” Science, March 8, 2013, Vol. 339, pp. 1152–1153.